 Kentucky Oaks Betting

 As the featured event of the day, the Kentucky Oaks usually signifies the final leg of multirace exotic bets such as the Pick 4 and Pick 6.
+It is also the first leg of the Oaks/Derby Double, followed by the next day's Kentucky Derby.
 In addition, the Oaks features the full array of conventional and exotic bets with large pools generated from the heavy volume of wagering interest from around North America.

 A prelude to one of the biggest racing days of the year, the Kentucky Oaks is a gargantuan event in its own right.
 From massive on-track crowds to massive wagering pools, the Oaks gives players a chance to play at the highest level for the highest prizes.
-Past Kentucky Oaks winners include some of the very best fillies to ever grace the track from Rachel Alexandra (2009) to Rags to Riches (2007) to Wistful (1949).
-The Kentucky Oaks has evolved into an event that nearly rivals the Kentucky Derby in terms of anticipation and excitement.
+Past Kentucky Oaks winners include some of the very best fillies to ever grace the track from Modesty (1884), to Wistful (1949), to Susan's Girl (1972), to Rachel Alexandra (2009).
+The Kentucky Oaks rivals the Kentucky Derby in terms of anticipation and excitement.